Lyten: History

 Lyten initially operated in a stealth‑mode period during which it concentrated on research and pilot production of its proprietary "3D Graphene" platform for advanced materials.
 In September 2021, the company announced its emergence from stealth and introduced its "LytCell EV" lithium–sulfur battery platform targeted at automotive applications and noted prior work with U.S. government defence programs and later indicated its intention to serve aerospace markets.

-In 2023, Lyten signed a Memorandum of Understanding (MoU) with the Luxembourg government to establish its European headquarters in Luxembourg.
+In 2023, Lyten signed a Memorandum of Understanding (MoU) with the Luxembourg government to establish its European headquarters in the country.

-It has received over $600 million in funding from multiple investors, including Stellantis, FedEx and the United States government.
-In 2024, Lyten announced plans for a lithium–sulfur gigafactory in Reno, Nevada.
+Since its founding, Lyten has raised over $600 million in funding from a range of investors, including Stellantis, FedEx and the United States government in the form of project grants.
+These investments have supported research and pilot production of lithium–sulfur battery technology, as well as expansion into construction and sensor markets.

+In October 2024, Lyten announced plans to construct a lithium–sulfur battery gigafactory in Reno, Nevada, with a projected investment of over $1 billion and a planned capacity of 10 gigawatt-hours per year.